Forget These Failed Prophecies and Predictions for 2017 — It’s Time to Heed What’s Really True

 Who did God take out of Egypt and into the promised land, a large crowd of surly, rebellious Hebrews or a humbled, smaller group refined by 40 years of purging in the wilderness?
 Who did God bring back from captivity in Babylon?
 The whole nation of Judah who couldn’t for the life of them understand why their exile happened, or a smaller, repentant group refined by the fire of 70 years of captivity?

 So God uses judgments to refine.
 Before the Rapture happens, get ready for the refining.
-Refining gives God an obedient church, a purified church.
+Refining gives God an obedient church, a purified church, and a church that has suffered.
 That’s who gets raptured.
 So yes, for this and other reasons American Christians, we are going through what is called the Great Tribulation.